Verse 14 “Glory to God in the highest heaven, and on earth peace to those on whom His favor rests.”

 Peace is a sense that we all enjoy in those moments where our cares roll away.
 Maybe it is sitting out on a summer evening watching a meteor shower or relaxing on the shore listening to the lapping waves.
 Maybe we find it sitting in a boat holding a pole and waiting for a bite.
 No matter where we find peace it is only temporary as it is about the place, time and activity.
-This peace that we are going to be talking about this week is a different kind of peace.
+The peace we are going to be talking about this week is a different kind of peace.
 This peace is based on the unchanging God.

 While the shepherds were minding their business in the darkness of night their peace of mind was interrupted by the sudden appearance of an angel.
 Some versions translate this verse saying that the angel suddenly stood among them.
 That would sure sap a person of their peace of mind.
-The bright light alone would be enough to startle a person so it is no wonder that they were terrified.
+The bright light alone would be enough to startle a person so it is no wonder they were terrified.
 But the angel came in peace and wanted them to know peace too.

 Fear and peace cannot coexist.
-The angel knew that the way to get them to stop fearing was to tell the Good News that the Messiah was born.
+The angel knew the way to get them to stop fearing was to tell the Good News that the Messiah was born.
 The angel had no more than finished the declaration and a mighty throng of heavenly beings appeared and started praising God.
 Did you catch that?
 This verse, our key verse for the day, is often used around the Christmas season, at least the last half in the King James Version, “and on earth peace, good will toward men” but this use, as if a greeting from human to human, is a misuse of Scripture.
 These words were spoken to God.

 Making It Personal